 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-On this tour you will find steep climbs, impressive rocks and phenomenal views.
-Through the Dorfbachklamm it goes from Altendorf past the mighty Falkenstein to Schrammsteintor.
-The Schrammsteintor is a narrow passage between the towering sandstone cliffs, which are particularly popular with climbers.But even without dangerous climbing, you can reach the ridge of the Schrammsteine via the Malerweg.
-The rocks tower far over the surrounding forest and you are guaranteed a breathtaking panoramic view.
-From up here, the falconstone that you passed before is much less massive.
-Your path continues along dramatic cliffs and leads you to the small Prebischtor.
-From here it goes down for you in the Kirnitzschtal and after a new climb you come to the ladder.
-If you have any reserves, you can take the time to go up the ladder and enjoy a great vantage point here.
-Then it's only a short walk to the stage destination Neumannmühle.
-Here, the mountain lodge Neumannmühle offers as a comfortable night's camp for you, if you complete the Malerweg as a multi-day tour.You reach Altendorf, the starting point of the fourth stage, with various buses from Pirna and over S-Bahn and bus via Pirna and Bad Schandau.
-From Neumannmühle, after your hike, take bus 241 back to Pirna.
-More information on public transport and timetables can be found at ovps.de/Service/Fahrplanauskunft/449
+Steep climbs, impressive rocks and phenomenal views await you on this tour.
+Through the Dorfbachklamm it goes from Altendorf past the mighty Falkenstein to the Schrammsteintor.
+The Schrammstein Gate is a narrow passage between the towering sandstone cliffs, which are particularly popular with climbers.But even without dangerous climbing you can reach the ridge of the Schrammsteine via the Malerweg.
+The rocks rise far above the surrounding forest and you are guaranteed a breathtaking panoramic view.
+From up here the Falkenstein, which you have passed before, looks much less huge.
+Your path continues along dramatic cliffs and leads you to the small Prebisch Gate.
+From here it goes down to the Kirnitzschtal and after another ascent you come to the Himmelsleiter.
+If you still have reserves, you can take the time to go up the ladder and enjoy a great viewpoint.
+Then it is only a short distance to the stage goal Neumannmühle.
+Berghütte Neumannmühle is a convenient place for you to spend the night if you complete the Malerweg as a multi-day tour.You can reach Altendorf, the starting point of the fourth stage, with various buses from Pirna and via S-Bahn and bus via Pirna and Bad Schandau.
+After your hike, take bus 241 from Neumannmühle back to Pirna.
+You can find more information about public transport and timetables at ovps.de/Service/Fahrplanauskunft/449

-At this stage, a climb to the mountain, because the Malerweg brings you up to the Great Winterberg, the second highest mountain in the Saxon Switzerland.
-Starting from Neumannmühle, you follow a piece of the Kirnitzschtal and then make your way to the Great Pohlshorn.
-Afterwards it goes over a crisp descent down to the river Kirnitzsch and on to the inn Zeughaus.
-Here you can strengthen yourself again, before going on to the Great Winterberg.On your ascent, you pass the Goldstein prospect, where you can take a short break with a great view.
-Once at the top of the Großer Winterberg, the highest inn in Saxon Switzerland awaits you with its magnificent observation tower.
-Collect your powers here and then make the descent to Schmilka, your current destination.To the starting point Neumannmühle you can reach from Pirna by bus 241.
-At the end of your tour you take the ferry to Schmilka station on the other bank and then by train to Pirna.
-Alternatively, choose one of the nice accommodations in Schmilka, if it goes straight for you the next day.
-More information on public transport and timetables can be found at ovps.de/Service/Fahrplanauskunft/449
+At this stage you have to climb a mountain, because the Malerweg takes you up to the Großer Winterberg, the second highest mountain in Saxon Switzerland.
+Starting from the Neumannmühle, you follow the Kirnitzschtal for a bit and then make the ascent to the Großer Pohlshorn.
+Then it goes down a crisp descent to the Kirnitzsch river and on to the Zeughaus inn.
+Here you can fortify yourself again before continuing to the Großer Winterberg.On your ascent you still pass the gold stone view, where you can take a short break with a great view.
+Once at the top of the Großer Winterberg, the highest located inn in Saxon Switzerland awaits you with its grandiose observation tower.
+Gather your strength here and then start the descent to Schmilka, your today's destination.You can get to the starting point Neumannmühle from Pirna by bus 241.
+At the end of your tour, take the ferry to Schmilka station on the other bank and then take the S-Bahn to Pirna.
+Alternatively, you can choose one of the nice accommodations in Schmilka if you want to continue the next day.
+You can find more information about public transport and timetables at ovps.de/Service/Fahrplanauskunft/449